grafana/grafana-plugin-examples/examples/datasource-basic/README.md

 [![Build](https://github.com/grafana/grafana-starter-datasource/workflows/CI/badge.svg)](https://github.com/grafana/grafana-starter-datasource/actions?query=workflow%3A%22CI%22)

-This repository contains a simple data source plugin example.
+This example provides a template for how to build a simple frontend data source plugin.
 ## Overview

 The Basic Data Source Plugin offers a streamlined starting point for developers to understand the essential structure and functionality required for adding their own data sources to Grafana.